Scherzer's 9 K's, Avila RBI double lift Nats past Cards 1-0 - WHIZ News

 NO SOTO

-Nationals slugger Juan Soto isn’t exactly sure what caused the strained left shoulder that landed him on the 10-day injured list.
+Nationals slugger Juan Soto isn’t sure what caused the strained left shoulder that landed him on the 10-day injured list.
 The 2020 NL batting champion said Wednesday he feels sore whenever he throws a ball, but not when he swings.
-He has been told that he needs rest more than anything else.
-“It’s better to take a couple days now than lose half of the season,” Soto said.

 TRAINER’S ROOM